-‘Dead leg’ or more technically referred to as quadriceps contusions result following an impact injury to the thigh musculature which causes the muscle to compress against the thigh bone.
+‘Dead leg’ or more technically referred to as quadriceps contusion, results from an impact injury to the thigh musculature, causing it to be compressed against the thigh bone.

 Seeking advice from a musculoskeletal specialist is recommended.
-At Pure Physiotherapy, our clinicians complete a thorough assessment which facilitates in making an accurate working diagnosis and the subsequent development of an individualised condition specific rehabilitation protocol.
+At Pure Physiotherapy, our clinicians complete a thorough assessment which facilitates in making an accurate working diagnosis and the subsequent development of an individualised condition specific rehabilitation protocol and treatment plan.

 Immediately following this type of injury it is recommended that individuals follow a basic protocol that encourages healing and improved function.
-The protocol P.E.A.C.E & L.O.V.E (seen below – taken from the British Journal of Sports Medicine and produced by The Running Physio Tom Groom.).
+The protocol P.E.A.C.E & L.O.V.E (see picture – taken from the British Journal of Sports Medicine and produced by The Running Physio Tom Groom).

 To finish with, and According to Sports Medicine Australia, return to normal activities of daily living, inclusive of sport may be significantly improved with appropriate early assessment and injury management practices.